-- 14.1 In this paragraph, the Panel means a panel of persons appointed by NHS Improvement to which a governor of an NHS Foundation Trust may refer a question as to whether the trust has failed or is failing: - 14.1.1 to act in accordance with its constitution; or - 14.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 14.2 A Governor may refer a question to the Panel only if more than half of the members of the Council of Governors voting approve the referral.
+- 14.1 In this paragraph, the Panel means a panel of persons appointed by NHS Improvement to which a governor of an NHS Foundation Trust may refer a question as to whether the trustTrust has failed or is failing: - 14.1.1 to act in accordance with its constitution; or - 14.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 14.2 A Governor may refer a question to the Panel only if more than half of the members of the Council of Governors in attendance at a quorate meeting vote toing approve the referral.